Find the best blog website builder to kick-start your blogging success

 Although not a blogging tool, it’s worth highlighting SITE123’s excellent 24/7 live chat support.
 This makes it easy to ask questions, and save time if you hit a bump when you’re building your site.

-SITE123 is the perfect choice if you need a helping hand while you blog or build your site.
+Our verdict: SITE123 is the perfect choice if you need a helping hand while you blog or build your site.
 Its 24/7 live chat support is excellent, and it’s an easy to use platform which lets you build for free.
 However, it’s only suitable for very basic blogs, and will quickly become limiting as your site grows more advanced.

 Here are some questions to ask, which will help you find the best blogging platform for you.